lervag/vimtex/CONTRIBUTING.md

 - The section tags should be right aligned at the 79th column
 - Sections should be included and linked to from the table of contents

-VimTeX also provides a little high level [documentation](./DOCUMENTATION.md) which might help you to understand the functionality of this plugin a little bit faster.
+VimTeX also has a high level code [documentation](./DOCUMENTATION.md) mainly for developers.
+It should provide an overview of the VimTeX code and APIs and may help developers (and users) to to understand the functionalities of the plugin a little bit faster.

 ## Code style